 - Department Resources Available to Students

-Students are urged to consult the Manual of Rules and Regulations of the Graduate College as well as the Thesis Manual for details about Graduate College requirements.
+Students are urged to consult the Manual of Rules and Regulations of the Graduate College for details about Graduate College requirements.
 In addition, the Graduate College periodically posts deadlines for adding or dropping courses, application for degrees, submission of theses, etc. Students are responsible for being aware of and complying with these deadlines.
 Students should also familiarize themselves with applicable sections of The University of Iowa General Catalog.
 The latter includes the University-endorsed Student Bill of Rights, Code of Student Life, and policies related to student rights and responsibilities.

 Mission and Vision

-The mission of the Master of Science in Health Policy is to provide students with content knowledge and methodological skills pertaining to the practice of health policy analysis.
-Policy analysis is intrinsically interdisciplinary and as such students will acquire a range of knowledge and skills that allow them to analyze and empirically evaluate policy content, formation, implementation, and outcomes.
+The mission of the Master of Science in Health Services & Policy Research is to provide students with content knowledge and methodological skills pertaining to the practice of health policy analysis and foundations of health services research.

-Students will be assigned an academic advisor for course registration and plan of study direction.
+Students will be assigned a faculty academic advisor for course registration and plan of study direction.
 Students are encouraged to meet with their advisor on a regular basis.
 Students who wish to be assigned to a different advisor should make the request through the Student Services Office.
-The thesis advisor may be a different faculty member than the academic advisor.
+The faculty research proposal advisor may be a different faculty member than the academic advisor.
 Additionally the Department invites students to consult with all faculty members, and alumni, for informal advising and counseling.